la-serene/English-German-Translation-System/README.md

 --hidden_units: Number of hidden units in the model.
 Default: 128.
 --epochs: Number of epochs for training.
 Default: 5.
 --learning_rate: Learning rate for the optimizer.
 Default: 0.001.
 --save_path: Path to save the trained model weights.
-Default: "./weights/custom_model_v1.weights.h5".
+Default: "./weights/custom_v1.keras".
 ```

 # Results

-Since the last version of this model, the apply of Bahdanau Attention on seq2seq has yielded significant improvement in
+Since the last version of this model, the integration of Bahdanau Attention on seq2seq has yielded significant improvement in
 the overall performance.
 Translations have become more satisfying on long sentences.
 Repeatedly sampling a new translation
 could be considered as a user-friendly solution to find the best translation as well as test the model quality.